awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

 #### [ eksctl ]

 **To update a node group version with `eksctl`**
 + Update a managed node group to the latest AMI release of the same Kubernetes version that's currently deployed on the nodes with the following command\.
-Replace every *`example-value`* with your own values\.
+Replace every *`example value`* with your own values\.

   ```
-  eksctl upgrade nodegroup --name=node-group-name --cluster=cluster-name
+  eksctl upgrade nodegroup --name=node-group-name --cluster=my-cluster
   ```
 **Note**
 If you're upgrading a node group that's deployed with a launch template to a new launch template version, add `--launch-template-version version-number` to the preceding command\.
 The launch template must meet the requirements described in [Launch template support](launch-templates.md)\.
 If the launch template includes a custom AMI, the AMI must meet the requirements in [Specifying an AMI](launch-templates.md#launch-template-custom-ami)\.
 When you upgrade your node group to a newer version of your launch template, every node is recycled to match the new configuration of the launch template version that's specified\.